-Before proceeding, it is worth underscoring the approach and emphases of this chapter.
-Rather than attempting to catalogue exhaustively the types of errors that have been identified in the judgment literature, I have selected a handful of exemplars based on their applicability to clinical practice.
-Likewise, I have presented illustrative instances of judgment errors instead of descriptions of relevant research studies.
+In the space of a single chapter it would be impossible to catalog exhaustively the types of errors that have been identified in the judgment literature, any of which might lead to irrational beliefs.
+Instead, I have selected a handful of exemplars based on their applicability to clinical practice.
+Likewise, I have presented illustrative instances of judgment errors and irrational beliefs instead of descriptions of relevant research studies.
 I have provided citations for readers interested in pursuing additional reading, but the emphasis here is on the detection and prevention of judgment errors in clinical practice.

-Finally, and perhaps most important, this chapter's focus on judgment errors is not intended in a pejorative sense.
-Human fallibility stems from universal cognitive limitations and biases, not from foibles unique to practitioners.
-As the chapter subtitle states, clinicians are prone to the same judgment errors as everyone else.
+Finally, and perhaps most important, this chapter's treatment of judgment errors and irrationality is not intended in a pejorative sense.
+Human fallibility stems from universal cognitive limitations and biases, not from foibles unique to mental health practitioners.
+As Dawes (2001) and many others have observed, clinicians are prone to the same judgment errors as everyone else.
 In everyday life, individuals are relatively free to use flawed reasoning.
 In the role of an expert, however, one assumes an added responsibility to "get it right."
 Training and experience are expected to correct errors in experts' intuitive understanding of their disciplines, including both the factual knowledge base and the implementation of appropriate techniques through sound reasoning.
-The examination of error in this chapter is intended to introduce students in the mental health professions to the sources, types, and prevention of common judgment errors to which everyone is susceptible but that can adversely impact clinical work.
+The goal of this chapter is to provide an overview of the sources, types, and prevention of common judgment errors and irrational beliefs to which everyone is susceptible but that can adversely impact clinical work.